TheCloudlessSky/NHibernate.Caches.Redis/README.md

 - Allow getting an item from the cache to reset the expiration (sliding expiration).
   Use the `RedisCacheConfiguration.SlidingExpiration` property.
 By default, no sliding expiration occurs.
-- Rename `RedisCacheExceptionEventArgs` to `ExceptionEventArgs`.
+- Rename `RedisCacheExceptionEventArgs` to `ExceptionEventArgs` and convert `OnException` to an event: `RedisCacheProviderOptions.Exception`.
 - Add more context (region name and method name) to the `ExceptionEventArgs`.
-- Add `OnLockFailed` and `OnUnlockFailed` to `RedisCacheProviderOptions` for handling when locking/unlocking fails (other than exceptions).
+- Add `LockFailed` and `UnlockFailed` events to `RedisCacheProviderOptions` for handling when locking/unlocking fails (other than exceptions).

 ### 2.0.0